 Artificial intelligence (AI) is an area of computer science that imitates human cognitive capabilities by identifying and sorting input data.
 This intelligence can be based on programmed workflows or created with machine learning.

-In machine learning, training data is used to teach the AI to recognize patterns and make predictions.
+In machine learning, training data is used to teach the AI to recognise patterns and make predictions.
 The AI Act defines an AI system as a machine-based system that operates with varying levels of autonomy and generates outputs such as predictions, content, recommendations, or decisions.

 Examples of AI systems under the AI Act include emotion recognition, facial recognition, candidate selection, administration of justice, healthcare (e.g. symptom analysis), customer service, chatbots, and generative AI.